Facebook confirms Cambridge Analytica harvested profile data

 Bannon needed money to do this, and Wylie claims it came from Robert Mercer, the billionaire hedge fund manager and former IBM fellow who is known for throwing millions in funding at right-wing causes, including Breitbart.

 Wylie claims he and Nix travelled to pitch Mercer on the plan in New York and sold him on the idea.
-Mercer pumped US$15m into Cambridge Analytica, Bannon became the company's vice president, and Nix celebrated by slicing the top off a champagne bottle with a sabre that he keeps in the office, Wylie said.
+Mercer pumped $15m into Cambridge Analytica, Bannon became the company's vice president, and Nix celebrated by slicing the top off a champagne bottle with a sabre that he keeps in the office, Wylie said.

-“It was an instance of If you don’t ask questions then you won’t get an answer that you don’t like,” he said.
+“It was an instance of, if you don’t ask questions, then you won’t get an answer that you don’t like,” he said.

 “We are investigating the circumstances in which Facebook data may have been illegally acquired and used,” said the Information Commissioner Elizabeth Denham.